tarun29061990/Ember_FB/README.txt

 This application is coded in Ember.js because i love the way ember sings... :D :D

 I hosted this app on  http://minifb.comuv.com/   ... check it out.. :D :D

+Right Now working on Ember and facebook api ... will update this app soon... :D